Vishwajyot High School

 Vishwajyot High School, also known as 'VJHS', is a private Co-ed school in Kharghar, Navi Mumbai, Maharashtra, India.

 History

 Vishwajyot High School is part of the Shevantabai & Shankarrao Dhumal Foundation.
-The school was founded in 2004 with kindergarten classes only.
+The school was founded in 2004 with kindergarten classes.
 Gradually, more classes were introduced.
-At present the school has classes from Kindergarten to Class 12.
-The school's philosophy is " To make students independent learner by teaching them how to earn".

-School Logo

-The school logo is a torch and a nib.
-The nib is a symbol of education and the torch denotes that VJHS students will illumine the world with their wisdom and creativity.

-Academics
+It now has classes from kindergarten to class 12.

 The school is affiliated to the Council for the Indian School Certificate Examinations (CICSE).
-It is a co-educational day school with around 1700 students located opposite Central Park Kharghar Sector-20.
+It is a co-educational day school with around 1700 students and is located opposite to Central Park Kharghar in Sector-20.

-Vishwajyot High School encourages the students to take part in various co-curricular activities held in school such as music, dance, arts and sports.
-The campus of Vishwajyot High School is equipped with infrastructural facilities such as class rooms with teaching aids, library, computer labs, science labs and playground.

-It was built to address the problems in the Indian education system by espousing: